 - any reason to suspect neglect or abuse outside the setting.

-- We are aware of other factors that affect children’s vulnerability such as abuse of disabled children, fabricated or
+- We are aware of other factors that affect children’s vulnerability, that may affect, or may have affected, child and

 - We also make ourselves aware that some children and young people are affected by gang activity, by complex, multiple or

 organised abuse, through forced marriage or honour based violence or may be victims of child trafficking.
-While this may be less likely to affect young children in our care we may become aware of any
+While this may be less likely to affect young children in our care, we may become aware of

-- Where we believe a child in our care or known to us may be affected by any of these factors we follow the procedure for
+- Where we believe that a child in our care or that is known to us may be affected by any of these factors we follow the

-- Where such evidence is apparent, the child's key person makes a dated record of the details of the concern and
+- Where such indicators are apparent, the child's key person makes a dated record of the details of the concern and

 discusses what to do with the member of staff who is acting as the 'designated person'.
 The information is stored on the child's personal file.